TI-99/4A: Lack of third-party development

-TI could not make a profit on the TI-99/4A at a price of $99, but hoped that selling many inexpensive computers would increase sales of more profitable software and peripherals.
+The president of Spectravideo later said that "TI got suckered by" Jack Tramiel, head of Commodore.
+The company could not make a profit on the TI-99/4A at a price of $99—it was much more expensive to manufacture than the VIC-20—but hoped that selling many inexpensive computers would increase sales of more profitable software and peripherals.
 Because such a razor and blades business model requires that such products be its own, TI strictly controlled development for the computer, discouraging hobbyists and third-party developers.
 It wanted unsophisticated consumers to buy its computers like an appliance, and not technical users who might want to write their own software, despite the latter being what Pournelle described as "a large unpaid R&D department" for computer companies.
 The company advertised its calculators in almost every issue of BYTE starting in 1980, but deliberately excluded its home computer from the ads except briefly in late 1982.
 TI also used its preexisting calculator sales channel of mass-market retailers, and not specialized computer stores.

 TI did not provide an editor, assembler, or hardware technical information when it released the computer.
 Pournelle stated that "TI's message is loud and clear: 'Drop dead, hobbyists!'", and added that the company "worked very hard at keeping you outside the machine".
 Citing Money, publisher of Kilobaud Microcomputing Wayne Green reported in August 1980 that TI planned to have only 100 applications available by the end of 1981, stating that "This tiny figure has to put a chill on the whole industry".
-Green's company, Instant Software, was a prolific publisher of TRS-80 software, but could not find anyone to port software to the TI.
+Green's company, Instant Software, was a prolific publisher for the TRS-80 but could not find anyone to port software to the TI.
 He wrote, "We understand the problems with the system and the efforts Texas Instruments made to make translation difficult".
 A Spinnaker Software executive said that the 99/4A had "the worst software in the business", and Ahl noted that unlike other computers, it did not have "Microsoft BASIC, VisiCalc, WordStar, or any popular games".
 Peripherals cost about twice as much as for other computers.
-TI joysticks, for example, were of poor quality and difficult to find; one reseller reported that its best-selling product was the Atari CX40 joystick adapter cable.
+TI joysticks were of poor quality and difficult to find, for example; one reseller reported that its best-selling product was the Atari CX40 joystick adapter cable.